Data Bootcamp: Undergrad Spring 2018

 This page is your key resource for the course.
 Everything you need is here!
-Below are links to key documents such as the syllabus, the book, and the blog.
+Below are links to key documents such as the syllabus, the book, the blog, and my GitHub repository for the class.
 Moreover, there is a date by date list of topics, and links to material used in each class.
 Please watch this site regularly to stay up to date.

 Where and When

 THE SYLLABUS.
 All the important details about the course, procedures, important dates, etc.

 THE BOOK.
 The topics in the first half are all in the book.
 We will follow this closely.
 At the book link, click the large blue Read button to read online – or download the pdf.
 Both come with links.

 THE BLOG.
 Remember this course is a data course that uses Python.
 In THE BLOG, I’ll discuss interesting uses of data that I find on the web and talk through various issues.

 My GitHub REPOSITORY Here I will post notebooks from each class.